-Four Reasons Your TV Advertising Might Be Underperforming
+Four Reasons Your TV Advertising Is Underperforming

 Let’s say your creative department just delivered the best 30 second spot you’ve ever seen.
 It’s marketing gold.
 Everyone is certain that sales are going to take off.
 The virtual happy hours to celebrate are already in the works.

 Then the ad hits the air and it does… just okay.
 Maybe there was a small bump in sales, but on the whole, your cost-per-site-visit (CPV) or cost-per-app-install (CPI) performed about the same as the campaign before that, and the one before that.

 So, what happened?
 If your company buys TV advertising the way it always has, and depends on media metrics for analysis rather than actual business outcomes, you’re often left only with your best guess.

 Simulmedia takes this guesswork out of TV advertising with our patented data-driven optimization.
 We get asked by brands nearly everyday why their campaigns underperform.
 Here are the four most common issues we’ve seen:

 1. They Don’t Reach Enough of the Right People